braze-inc/braze-docs/_docs/_hidden/private_betas/array_of_objects.md

 ---
 <br>
 {% alert note %}
-This feature is currently in beta.
+Support for this feature depends on [nested custom attributes]({{site.baseurl}}/nested_custom_attribute_support/), which is currently in beta.
 Please contact your Braze account manager if you are interested in participating in the beta.
 {% endalert %}

 # Array of Objects

-When dealing with numerous custom attribute objects, you can use an array of objects.
+When dealing with numerous custom attribute objects, use an array of objects to group related attributes.
+These arrays of objects can be used to personalize your messaging with Liquid, or create audience segments if any element within an object matches the criteria.
-> Needs an intro

 ## Limitations